How to spot substance abuse in the workplace

 - Skin irritations, abscesses and infections

 It’s easy to think that substance abuse in the workplace is uncommon and not something that your employees or colleagues would be affected by.
-However, it is important in all workplace environments to educate and empower your team to spot and report any behaviour that may point to drug use.
+However, we know from the stats that drug use is prevalent amongst people of all ages and from all socio-economic groups.
+This means it’s important in all workplace environments to educate and empower your team to know how to spot and report any behaviour that could point to drug use.

-Here at Intelligent Fingerprinting, we’ve developed a revolutionary new fingerprint-based drug test that can support all your workplace drug screening requirements including pre-employment screens, random and regular testing and post-accident investigations.
-It’s a quick, easy-to-use, hygienic and portable system which can be used anytime, almost anywhere, to screen for drug use from the simple touch of a fingertip.
+Here at Intelligent Fingerprinting, we’ve developed a quick and hygienic fingerprint-based drug test that can support all your workplace drug screening requirements including pre-employment screens, random and regular testing and post-incident investigations.
+It’s an easy-to-use and portable system that can be used anytime, almost anywhere to screen for drug use by collecting and analysing fingerprint sweat.
+Sample collection takes less than a minute, with on-the-spot results in just ten minutes.
 We can also help you develop or update your workplace drug policy and provide drug awareness training.
-To find out more about our revolutionary technology click here or talk to one of our team here.

 Please note that the information contained in this blog is intended to provide an introduction to recognising signs of possible drug use and is not an exhaustive list.
 For more detailed information and advice visit the FRANK website or NHS Choices.